 Despite the difficulties, the institute continued to grow and develop as a leading higher education institution in the industry.
 The first, early graduation of 28 students was carried out, which took place without the defense of diploma projects. in 1933.
 The first mechanical engineers were urgently sent to the machine-tractor stations, institutions and organizations of Kharkiv and other regions of Ukraine.
 In the same year, 500 combine harvesters, 900 tractor drivers, and 300 mechanics were trained for the machine-tractor station.

 In these difficult conditions, the teaching staff has carried out significant work to improve teaching and methodological work, compiling textbooks and manuals.
 In the last pre-war years, the scientific developments of 40 Kharkiv Institute of Mechanization and Electrification of Agriculture employees were presented at the All-Union Agricultural Exhibition.
 Silver medals were awarded to prof. L.P.
 Kramarenko, prof. M.D.
-Kovalev and engineer V.S.
+Kovalev, and engineer V.S.
 Tsurko, many other employees of the institute received diplomas and other awards.
 According to the results of scientific work in the late 30’s Kharkiv Institute of Mechanization and Electrification of Agriculture came in second place among the universities of the city, second only to Kharkiv University.

-From 1931 to 1941, the institute graduated more than 1,000 mechanical engineers and 168 pedagogical engineers (the pedagogical department was opened in 1938); got ready about 2,000 mechanics, tractor drivers and combine harvesters.
+From 1931 to 1941, the institute graduated more than 1,000 mechanical engineers and 168 pedagogical engineers (the pedagogical department was opened in 1938); got ready about 2,000 mechanics, tractor drivers, and combine harvesters.
 The regional committee of the Council of Higher Educational and Scientific Institutions recognized Kharkiv Institute of Mechanization and Electrification of Agriculture as one of the best universities in Kharkiv and awarded it with a Diploma in 1939.

 The war ruined the plans and slowed down the development of the institute.
-From the autumn of 1941 to November 1943, Kharkiv Institute of Mechanization and Electrification of Agriculture was evacuated to Tashkent, where it became the mechanization faculty of the Tashkent Hydromelioration Institute.
+From the autumn of 1941 to November 1943, the Kharkiv Institute of Mechanization and Electrification of Agriculture was evacuated to Tashkent, where it became the mechanization faculty of the Tashkent Hydromelioration Institute.

 After returning from evacuation to Kharkiv in 1943, the institute again began to train personnel for the state.
 68 students came to the classrooms, with whom 26 teachers conducted classes.
 In difficult conditions it was possible to restore the material and technical base, to replenish the teaching staff with qualified teachers and scientists, to significantly expand the training of engineering personnel for the village.